Who we are & what we do

 write to: The Monitoring Officer, Fenland District Council, Fenland Hall, County Road, March PE15 8NQ

-Complaints will initially be assessed by a panel chaired by one of the Committees 'independently appointed members' before a decision is taken on whether to investigate further, consider an alternative approach such as mediation or to take no action.
+Those complaints will initially be assessed by a panel chaired by one of the Conduct Committee's 'independently appointed members' before a decision is taken on whether to investigate further, consider an alternative approach such as mediation or to take no action.
 If it is decided that no action will be taken, there can be an opportunity for that decision to be reviewed by a different panel co-ordinated by a different independently appointed member.

-I'm not happy with a service provided by my parish council.
+I'm not happy with a service provided by my Town or Parish Council.
 Can the Ombudsman help me?